-for aircraft weights under 5 tonnes = Base Rate x Nautical Miles / 100 [Base Rate + Weight Rate x (MCTOW - 5)] x Nautical Miles / 100 for aircraft weights above 30 tonnes = [Base Rate + Weight Rate x 5 x Square root of (MCTOW - 5)] x Nautical Miles / 100 where the Minimum Price, Base Rate and Weight Rate are provided by the relevant price tables.
+Expressed as a formula this is: For aircraft flying IFR, the greater of the Minimum Price or: for aircraft weights under 5 tonnes = Base Rate x Nautical Miles / 100 for aircraft weights 5-30 tonnes = [Base Rate + Weight Rate x (MCTOW - 5)] x Nautical Miles / 100 for aircraft weights above 30 tonnes = [Base Rate + Weight Rate x 5 x Square root of (MCTOW - 5)] x Nautical Miles / 100 where the Minimum Price, Base Rate and Weight Rate are provided by the relevant price tables.
 Price tables provide the prices for each service and location.
-Price tables are provided in Airways' standard terms and conditions where MCTOW is an aircraft's maximum certified take-off weight measured in tonnes where Nautical Miles is the distance between the origin and destination aerodromes less the
+Price tables are provided in Airways' standard terms and conditions where MCTOW is an aircraft's m aximum certified take-off weight measured in tonnes where Nautical Miles is the distance between the origin and destination aerodromes less the terminal navigation radius at both aerodromes.